dribnet/purvs/README.md

   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one

+Changed colour and shape of the ellipses.
+An idea I am thinking of is a bunch of lines much like the wooden robot claw example, each line rotating around at each corner of a hexagon will multiple lines rotating from a center point.